SatyamKamal7/sudokuGame/README.md

 ### Credits

-	•	Developed by Ritik Bansal
+	•	Developed by Satyam Kamal.